-In addition to research on rhabdomyosarcoma, the Ignatius laboratory has also generated new syngeneic zebrafish models of aggressive Malignant Nerve Sheath Tumors and hemangiosarcomas for which there are no effective treatments.
-Our research will uncover important molecular pathways that modulate Tumor propagating cell numbers and the plasticity of the cancer stem cell state.
+In addition to research on rhabdomyosarcoma, the Ignatius laboratory has also generated new syngeneic zebrafish models of aggressive Malignant Nerve Sheath Tumors, and hemangiosarcomas for which there are no effective treatments.
+Our research will uncover critical molecular pathways that modulate Tumor propagating cell numbers and the plasticity of the cancer stem cell state.
 A unique and innovative aspect of our research is the ability to visualize in live animals the evolution of tumors and to model the effects of patient-specific changes on tumor dynamics.
-Research in the laboratory will combine sequencing platforms with zebrafish tumor models to identify new genes or pathways that drive relapse with the goal of identifying nodes to target with personalized medicines in children with relapsed cancer.
+Research in the laboratory will combine sequencing platforms with zebrafish tumor models to identify new genes or pathways that drive relapse intending to identify nodes to target with personalized medicines in children with relapsed cancer.

 Graduate Research Assistant

 Graduate Research Assistant (PhD student, CGM)

 Animal Care Technician

 Long Wang, MD